Equine Assisted Psychotherapy (EAP) Training & Certification

 - To begin your successful EAP practice with basic business orientation.

-Block Training – February Victoria Training – $4000 includes gst, inclusive 15 Days
+Block Training – February Victoria Training – $4000 plus gst, inclusive 15 Days

 Skype/Phone Supervision Sessions – 4 Sessions – $120 per session (paid at time of session)